Loading…

 The second most common mistake: a practice with a real Workspace BAA assumes it covers everything.
 It covers core Google services.
 The Apps Script you wrote to pipe responses to Slack is not in scope.
 The Mailchimp add-on you installed last quarter is not in scope.
 The third-party calendar plugin is not in scope.

-If you have a Workspace Enterprise BAA and you are technical enough to audit every Marketplace add-on against the covered-services list every quarter - Google Forms can work.
-For everyone else, Jotform's HIPAA plan removes about 90% of the failure modes by being purpose-built.
+If you have a Workspace Enterprise BAA and you are technical enough to audit every Marketplace add-on against the covered-services list every quarter.
+Google Forms can work.
+For everyone else, Jotform's HIPAA plan removes about 90% of the failure modes by being built for PHI.

 Sign in to the Google Admin console as an admin, go to Account → Account Settings → Legal and Compliance, find the BAA, and accept it.
 You must be on Business Plus, Enterprise, or Education.
 The BAA covers 'Google Workspace Core Services' which includes Forms, Drive, Gmail, Calendar, Meet, and Docs.